NEWAGE-Labs/nal.docs/docs/QSM.md

 ###### Controlled Copies ######

-> Official controlled copy can be found on our Github Repository at: <https://github.com/NEWAGE-Labs/Quality-System>
+> Official controlled copy can be found on our local Quality System Git Repository.
-> Only the master branch and clones are considered controlled.
+> Only the origin master branch and fetching clones are considered controlled.
 > All printed copies are uncontrolled.

 ###### Revision History ######